landesfeind/ppgtk/README.md

 To compile PPGtk from scratch, the corresponding header files are required addtionally:

-`sudo apt-get install libgtk-3-dev libpoppler-glib-dev`
+`sudo apt-get install libgtk-3-dev libpoppler-glib-dev` `sudo apt-get install gob2 gcc make`

+A makefile is provided, thus one can compile PPGtk easily:

+`make ppgtk`

 ### ... prebuild